-Our mission: Greenpeace is the leading independent campaigning organization that uses peaceful protest and creative communication to expose global environmental problems and promote solutions that are essential to a green and peaceful future.
+Our mission: Greenpeace is the leading independent campaigning organization that uses peaceful protest and creative confrontation to expose global environmental problems and promote solutions that are essential to a green and peaceful future.

 © Dean Miller / Greenpeace

 “We ‘bear witness’ to environmental destruction in a peaceful, non-violent manner.
 We use non-violent confrontation to raise the level and quality of public debate.
 In exposing threats to the environment and finding solutions we have no permanent allies or adversaries.
 We ensure our financial independence from political or commercial interests.”